Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Audio-Technica ATH-GL3 GameCom

-Professional audio engineering, 40mm drivers, open-back design, neutral sound profile, highly rated by customers
+Professional audio engineering, 40mm drivers, open-back design, neutral sound profile, Well-reviewed on Amazon

 Check Price on Amazon →